-Common Corvair 1960-69 Issues: Transmission Modulator, Engine Overheating
+Common 1960-69 Corvair Issues: Transmission Modulator and Engine Overheating

 The Corvair Powerglide automatic transmission remains one of the most stable and resilient transmissions Chevrolet made.
 Amazingly, the Corvair's air-cooled engine seldom overheats or goes above 400ºF.

 Nevertheless, after a car has been idle for many years, issues commonly develop with the automatic transmission and the engine overheating.

 The following troubleshooting techniques apply to all models from 1960-1969.